 AI can analyze voice, text, and patterns to detect early warning signs of anxiety, depression, or self-harm.[2]

-Talking to AI may feel less intimidating, encouraging people who might otherwise avoid therapy.
+Talking to AI may feel less intimidating, encouraging people who might otherwise avoid therapy or to be more open than they are directly to their therapist.

 6. Clinical Assistance